rjfarmer/pyMesa/README.md

 # Calls a function
 res = const_lib.const_init(pym.MESA_DIR,ierr)

-# If the call was ubroutine then res is a dict with the intent out variables in there
+# If the call was a subroutine then res is a dict with the intent out variables in there
 # else it contains the result of the function call

 # Gets a module variable
 const_def.mev_to_ergs

-# Define derived types as dicts
+# Define derived types as dicts when passing to a function
 x = {}
-# Arrays (if alloctable, intent(out), assumed etc) as empty
+# Arrays (if alloctable, intent(out), assumed etc) as empty when passing to a function
 x = np.zeros(size)

 ````